BOBONA/BOBONA.github.io/README.md

 # BOBONA.github.io
-Various utilities
-This site stores different things that I need to be readily accessible online.
-Feel free to use anything that happens to be of use.
+This site is currently a directory of links relevant to me.
+At some point in time it will probably turn into more of a resume...